honghu91/dorsyAudio/README.md

 dorsyAudio
 ==========

-a audioContext lib,very easy to use
+an audioContext lib,very easy to use